 25. ‘Maryah’ (410 feet, 1 inch), Neorion

-This former Russian research vessel was originally launched by the Szczecinska yard in Poland.
+This former Russian research vessel was originally launched by the Szczecin yard in Poland.
 In 2010, it underwent a five-year rebuild at the Elefsis yard in Greece.
 The stodgy research vessel that went in reappeared in 2014 as a thoroughly modern custom-built superyacht.
 The UK-based H2 Yacht Design did both the interior and exterior, incorporating all the luxuries one would expect in a yacht this size.
-The swimming pool, spa, contemporary decor (including custom furniture, signature joinery, and bespoke details like fixtures and lighting), and generous interior space turned the ugly duckling into a swan.
-Maryah, which reaches a top speed of 18 knots powered by a twin azipods propulsion system, has accommodation for 54 guests.
+The swimming pool, spa, contemporary decor (including custom furniture, signature joinery and bespoke details like fixtures and lighting) and generous interior space turned the ugly duckling into a swan.
+Maryah, which reaches a top speed of 18 knots powered by a twin Azipod propulsion system, has accommodations for 54 guests.

 24. ‘Octopus’ (414 feet), Lürssen

-Originally built by Lürssen for Microsoft cofounder Paul Allen, eight-decked Octopus is the world’s largest expedition yacht.
-Allen kept all the luxurious features of a superyacht, but wanted Octopus to be able to set anchor at the ends of the earth for exploration.
-The Lürssen, delivered in 2003, has storage for two helicopters, seven tenders, a large SUV and an internal dock that extends through the hull holding two submersibles.
+Originally built by Lürssen for Microsoft cofounder Paul Allen, the eight-decked Octopus is the world’s largest expedition yacht.
+Allen kept all the luxurious features of a superyacht but wanted Octopus to be able to anchor at the ends of the earth for exploration.
+The Lürssen, delivered in 2003, has storage for two helicopters, seven tenders and a large SUV, plus an internal dock that extends through the hull and holds two submersibles.
 A glass-bottomed observation lounge makes for spectacular viewing when cruising.
-The yacht has been involved in multiple exploration discoveries, aided by its onboard dive centre and hyperbaric chamber.
+The yacht has been involved in multiple exploration discoveries, aided by its onboard dive center and hyperbaric chamber.
 Espen Øino drew the exterior, including a full-sized basketball court on the aft deck, while Jonathan Quinn Barnett did the interior.
-The yacht underwent a refit in 2019.
-It reaches a top end of 20 knots.
+Undergoing a refit in 2019, the yacht reaches a top end of 20 knots.